 What is the common cost of custom software?

 This is a tough question and varies from firm to firm.
 Projects can run for a few months to a year or more.
 Some projects have a budget of $50k and other have budgets of over $1 million.
-Based off our experience developing custom software for over a decade, we know many projects fit in one of the buckets below.
-There are exceptions, of course, but these are the most common:
+Based off our experience developing custom software for over a decade, these are the costs for a typical engagement.

 To be honest, we can’t answer this question responsibly until we understand your idea, business, market, users, etc. While we can’t tell you exactly what your project will cost, we can draw on the 100+ projects we’ve delivered since 2005 and tell you what’s typical for the projects we’re best suited to help you with.